sharynjs/sharyn-scripts/README.md

 If you want to use anything fancy like Babel or TypeScript, just use [`babel-node`](https://babeljs.io/docs/en/babel-node) or [`ts-node`](https://github.com/TypeStrong/ts-node) in the scripts of your `package.json`.

+## Differences with Gulp

+While both this approach and Gulp use JavaScript to declare tasks, this approach is much simpler.
+No Gulp plugins, no pipe flows, no callbacks, no streams.
+Here we simply use the CLI provided by these packages, so it is much more straightforward and similar to using `scripts` of `package.json`.

 ## Credits

 Hey, I am [@verekia](https://github.com/verekia) and this package is part of a library I am developing, [@sharynjs/sharyn](https://github.com/sharynjs/sharyn).
 The rest of the library is not ready to be used by the community.